 Turning Hemsworth's Huntsman into the protagonist wasn't as simple as they made us believe.
 Let's not forget that the Snow White movie didn't even bother to give him a name.
 His previous role was purely supporting to Steward's lead, so in order to turn him into our protagonist, the movie needed to create a story and background for him.
 Surely they could have tried not to rip said background straight from Conan (the 1982 version, honestly, it's exactly the same: kid's village gets massacred by the villain's army and he's taken to train as a slave warrior), but that was asking too much effort out of them.

 Here's the overly complicated background they opted for: despite what we though in the previous movie, he wasn't referred to as "huntsman" because that was his job, but because he belonged to the feared army of "huntsmen" of the Ice Queen, created by capturing children and raising them as soldiers.
 Don't question it, just roll with it. otherwise, you'll end with a huge headache.

-Despite being a rather crazy premise, it certainly gives room for creating design.
+Despite being a rather crazy premise, it certainly gives room for creating a cool design.
 What did they do instead?
-Dress them all in an eerily similar style as the one Eric has had for these two movies: leather trousers and leather vest, with leather arm protections and a rough spun shirt.
-Wow, ground breaking.
+Dress them all in an eerily similar style as the one Eric has had for these two movies: leather trousers and leather vest, with leather arm protections and a rough, spun shirt.
+Wow, groundbreaking.

 But I'm not complaining just because of the obvious laziness of the concept, no. I'm not that petty.
 I'm complaining because this poses a bigger problem, actually.
 If that is the "uniform" of the huntsmen, why would Eric wear it even after seven years of his life not being part of the "huntsmen"?